mactronmedia/FUCKeditor/README.md

 # FCKeditor Vulnerability Scanner

-This is a Python script designed to scan websites for potential FCKeditor vulnerabilities.
-It leverages common and full prefixes to explore potential vulnerable URLs.
+This Python script scans a list of target URLs for FCKeditor instances and identifies potential vulnerabilities based on the title of the returned pages.

 ## Features